SHENANIGANS: Banning the Martial Arts

 But it's not for the reasons of abuse.
 That's secondary.

-The author is one of those folks in certain Christian circles that believes that the martial arts (particularly Asian martial arts) is sinful.
+The author is one of those folks in certain Christian circles that believes that training in the martial arts (particularly Asian martial arts) is sinful.
 They say you can't train if you're a Christian, because they interpret things like dojo etiquette as non-Christian religious behavior.

 If you Google it, you'll see lots of debate out there on whether or not good Christians can train in the martial arts.
 There's plenty of Christians out there who would agree with the author of the site that I'm avoiding linking to.